Reglan (Metoclopramide) and Tardive Dyskinesia: What Evidence Shows About Causation

 What is the FDA warning about Reglan and tardive dyskinesia?

-The FDA issued a boxed warning, its strongest safety communication, stating that Reglan (metoclopramide) increases the risk of developing tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The risk is higher with longer treatment duration and higher cumulative doses.
-The warning advises using Reglan for the shortest duration necessary and discontinuing immediately if TD symptoms appear (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The FDA has issued a boxed warning for Reglan (metoclopramide) stating that it can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
+The risk increases with longer treatment duration and higher cumulative doses.
+The warning advises using Reglan for the shortest duration necessary and reassessing the need for continued treatment periodically (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 How does Reglan cause tardive dyskinesia?